 - 1 part liquid dish soap (Dawn is often recommended)

 Dish soap is good at breaking down oil, while hydrogen peroxide allows stains to fade or disappear.
-Shake the bottle before applying and beware that hydrogen peroxide can have a lightening effect, so use with caution on colored items.
+Shake the bottle before applying and beware that hydrogen peroxide can lighten fabrics, so use it with caution on colored items.

 Mix the two ingredients together and add to a dark bottle or store in a dark place, as peroxide breaks down in light.
 Apply the mixture an hour or two before laundering.